The connectivity carcass of a vertex subset in a graph: both odd and even case: Compact structure storing all S -Mincuts

 \subsection{Mapping a stretched unit in \texorpdfstring{${\cal H}$}{skeleton}}

 We first state formally the two basic properties satisfied by a stretched unit.
 The proof for these properties given by Dinitz and Vainshtein in their article \cite{DBLP:journals/siamcomp/DinitzV00} works irrespective of whether the capacity of a $S$-mincut is odd or even.
-While their proof of the 1st property ({\textsc{Distinctness}}) is based on the sub-modularity of cuts, and we reproduce the proof below; their proof of the 2nd property ({\textsc{unique-inherent-partition}}) is based on the theory of locally orientable graphs.
-Here, we give an alternate and much shorter proof of the 2nd property which is based on the sub-modularity of cuts.
+While their proof of the 1st property ({\textsc{Distinctness}}) is based on the submodularity of cuts, and we reproduce the proof below; their proof of the 2nd property ({\textsc{unique-inherent-partition}}) is based on the theory of locally orientable graphs.
+Here, we give an alternate and much shorter proof of the 2nd property which is based on the submodularity of cuts.

 \begin{theorem}[{\textsc{Distinctness}}] (Lemma 5.2 in \cite{DBLP:journals/siamcomp/DinitzV00}) If, in the strip corresponding to a valid cut of $S$, a stretched unit $\omega$ does not belong to any terminal, $\omega$ appears as a distinct non-terminal in the strip. \end{theorem} \begin{proof} Consider any minimal cut of ${\cal H}$ that distinguishes $\omega$.
 Let $(S_1,\overline{S_1})$ be the valid cut of $S$ corresponding to this minimal cut.
-To show that $\omega$ appears as a distinct non-terminal in the strip of $(S_1,\overline{S_1})$, it suffices if we establish the following assertion.
-For any other stretched unit $\gamma$ distinguished by the same minimal cut, there exists a $S$-mincut in the bunch associated with $(S_1,\overline{S_1})$ that separates $\omega$ and $\gamma$.
-We give a proof by contradiction to establish the validity of this assertion.
+Let $\gamma$ be any other stretched unit distinguished by the same minimal cut (if $\gamma$ does not exist, the lemma holds trivially).
+Since $\omega$ and $\gamma$ are distinct units in ${\cal F}$, there must exist a $S$-mincut, say $(A',\overline{A'})$, that separates $\gamma$ and $\omega$.
+Without loss of generality, assume $\gamma\in A'$ and $\omega\notin A'$.
+If this $S$-mincut belongs to the bunch associated with $(S_1,\overline{S_1})$, we are done.
+Otherwise, we shall use this $S$-mincut to construct another $S$-mincut that belongs to the bunch associated with $(S_1,\overline{S_1})$ and separates $\gamma$ and $\omega$ as follows.
+This would establish the lemma.